MindscapeHQ/raygun4flutter/README.md

 - Dart SDK 2.12+

-Flutter for Web and Desktop are currently not *officially* supported yet.
-However, as of release 1.0.0-dev.1, the package seems to be working fine on them.
+As of release 1.0.0 we've started to improve support for Flutter Desktop and Web.
+The package seems to be working fine with these targets but we'd appreciate any additional feedback on Github.

 ## Installation